cjdbarlow/bedside-notebook/disease/immune/anaphylaxis.md

 ##Investigations
-Serum tryptase:
+Formal follow-up is important:
+* As anaesthetists are mostly wrong about the likely causative agent
+* For patients with any of the following:
+	* Unexplained cardiac arrest
+	* Unexplained and unexpected hypotension
+	* Unexplained bronchospasm, particularly when:
+		* Severe
+		* Associated with desaturations
+		* Treatment resistant
+	* Angioedema
+* To provide education for future anaesthetics
+	* Notably, no cause is found in ~50% of cases

+####Tryptase Testing
+* Tryptase is a protease enzyme stored in granules in mast cells and basophils
+Two subtypes:
+	* α-tryptase is secreted constitutively and found in health
+	* β-tryptase is released by mast cells in anaphylaxis, and may be raised in cutaneous mastocytosis
+* Will not be elevated in a basophil or complement-mediated anaphylaxis
+* Acute elevation supports anaphylaxis diagnosis
+	* Level >20μg/L is considered positive, assuming a normal baseline Magnitude of elevation is relevant, and is more likely to have an agent identified.
+	* Peak level usually within 15-120 minutes
+	* Declines over 3-6 hours
 * Should be measured at the 1 (as close as possible to onset), 4, and 24 hour mark
-	* Peak level typically occurs 15-120 minutes following reaction
-	* Declines slowly within 3-6 hours
-	24 hour value gives a baseline level, which can then be used to identify whether there was substantial mast cell degranulation.
+	* 24 hour value gives a baseline level, which can then be used to identify whether there was substantial mast cell degranulation
+	* Samples require refrigeration if ⩾1 hour to laboratory

+####RAST Testing
+* *In vitro* testing evaluating IgE response to specific agents
+	* Limited to IgE mediated reactions
+* Only available for a small number of agents:
+	* Suxamethonium
+	Limited sensitivity.
+	* Penicillin
+	* Ampicillin
+	* Amoxicillin
+	* Cefaclor
+	* Latex
+	* Chlorhexidine

+####Skin Testing
+* Gold standard
+* Most useful for:
+	* Neuromuscular blocking drugs
+	Only method to determine cross-reactivity in NMBD-induced anaphylaxis.
+	* Latex
+	* β-lactam antibiotics
+* Requirements:
+	* Must be performed **6 weeks** after the event
+	Ensure mast cell recovery has occurred.
+	* Several day cessation of:
+		* Antihistamines
+		* Psychotropic drugs
+* May involve either:
+	* **Skin prick testing**
+	Agent is applied to the forearm, and then a needle prick made through the agent.
+	* **Intradermal testing**
+	Injection of dilute agents *into* the dermis.*

 ##Management